-Within our enabling role the Council will expect its developer partners to aspire towards achieving the Code for Sustainable Homes level 4 with the aim to achieve higher Code levels in the future.
+Developer partners should aspire towards achieving the Code for Sustainable Homes level 4 with the aim to achieve higher Code levels in the future.
 Innovative design and construction, including the contribution of modern methods of construction, will be a vital element of delivering this target.